 I usually use a mix of Trip.com eSIMs for single-country trips and Airalo when travelling across multiple European countries.
 If you would like to try Airalo, you can use my referral code NATASH7173 for £2.50 off your first eSIM.

-If travelling with prescription medication, check regulations in advance and carry prescriptions in original packaging.
+If travelling with prescription medication, check regulations in advance and carry prescriptions in original packaging and bring a letter from your doctor.
+I also have a full guide on exactly what to include in a doctor’s travel letter.

 Italy has multiple international airports depending on your destination, including: